 Estos meses no dejará de aumentar el paro.In the coming months, unemployment will continue increasing.

-In the first example above, esta refers to present time (esta semana, i.e the current week) while in the second example, estos refers to a near future (estos meses, i.e the months coming).
+In the first example above, esta refers to present time (esta semana, i.e the current week) while in the second example, estos refers to a near future (estos meses, i.e the upcoming months).
+When used with El Presente sometimes it's difficult to know without a bit more context whether it is referring to the present or the future.
+For example:

 Ese día estaba muy enferma y no vine a trabajar.I was very sick that day and I didn't come to work.